 • No decision will be made by Council until financial modelling and consultation is completed.

-• If the U/P project is not brought forward, a contribution would still be required from property owners – however, the cost will be lower than if the project was accelerated.
+• If the U/P project is not brought forward, a contribution will still be required from property owners – however, the cost will be lower than if the project was accelerated.

 How we will keep you informed